jlchamaa/jlchamaa.github.io/hobbies/cubes.md

 ---

 #### Top Cross
 The top cross is where my method begins to deviate from the standard Fridrich method.
-True speedcuberssolve the top cross and the top corners at the same time.
+True speedcubers orient the top cross and the top corners at the same time.
 To do both in one quick algorithm requires the memorization of [57](https://ruwix.com/the-rubiks-cube/advanced-cfop-fridrich/orient-the-last-layer-oll/) algorithms.
-Lots of people can do it, but by sperating the two, I can do each cross and corners using only two short algs for each.
+Lots of people can do it, but by separating the two, I can do each cross and corners using only two short algs for each.
 For the top cross, you can, from any starting point, use
 ##### F R U R' U' F'
 <div style='position:relative;padding-bottom:54%'><video style='width:100%;height:100%;position:absolute;top:0;left:0' preload="auto" loop="loop" autoplay="autoplay" controls>